mpdairy/elm-component-updater/README.md

 to keep your main app's `Msg` small and understandable.
 It's also easier to test individual components.

-### Component Module Names
+### Component.Xxxxxx Module Names

-It seems like we should name anything that is just meant to be a component with a module name like `Component.SuperTimer`.
-That way, it's obvious when you're importing components and when you're importing libraries that provide more general functionality.
+It seems like we should name anything that is just meant to be a component with a module name like `Component.SuperTimer`, with a `Component.` in front.
+That way it's obvious when you're importing components and when you're importing libraries that provide more general functionality.